hhru/api/docs_eng/employer_vacancies.md

 ### Errors

-If a vacancy with 'vacancy_id' does not exist or the current manager does not have sufficient rights to edit it, the system will return '404 Not Found'.
+* `403 Forbidden` – current user is not an employer
+* `404 Not Found` – vacancy with the passed ID does not exist